yichenroy/com-liferay-poshi-runner/pql.markdown

 Currently the available 'operators' are..

 * `Equals (==) | Not Equals (!=)`
-	* If a 'test command' has a 'poshi property name' matches the query 'field', and 'poshi property value' matches (does not match) the query 'value' specified that 'test command' will be added to the test set.
+	* If a 'test command' has a 'poshi property name' that matches the query 'field', and 'poshi property value' matches(==) or does not match (!=) the query 'value' specified then that 'test command' will be added to the test set.
 	* This 'operator' works with any value.
 * `Contains (~) | Not Contains (!~)`
-	* If a 'test command' has a 'poshi property name' matches the query 'field', and 'poshi property value' contains (does not contain) the query 'value' specified that 'test command' will be added to the test set.
+	* If a 'test command' has a 'poshi property name' matches the query 'field', and 'poshi property value' contains(~) or does not contain(!~) the query 'value' specified then that 'test command' will be added to the test set.
 	* This 'operator' only works with string values.
 * `Greater Than (>) | Greater Than Or Equal To (>=)`
 	* If a 'test command' has a 'poshi property name' matches the query 'field', and 'poshi property value' is greater than (or equal to) 'value' specified, then that 'test command' will be added to the test set.